tomjaguarpaw/H2/posts/git-survival-guide.markdown

   (See [`interactive.singleKey=true`](#config-interactive-singlekey))

+* To create a new branch from the current one

+      git checkout -b <new branch>

+* To switch to an existing branch

+      git checkout <existing branch>

 * To add a new file

       git add --intent-to-add <filename>

   (or `-N`).
 I don't use `git add` because it adds the file to the staging area.
   [I don't want to bother with the staging area](#no-staging-area).

-* To see the difference between different revisions (or my working copy)

-      git diff --color-moved

-  and it is useful to use `--word-diff` or `--ignore-whitespace`.

 * To rebase